dami2106/Minecraft-Action-Tracker/README.md

 Please see [here](https://fabricmc.net/wiki/player:tutorials:adding_mods) for installing mods made for Fabric.

+Please also note that the Fabric API is also needed alongside the Action Tracker Mod.
+This can be downloaded from [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api).

 ## Logging Abilities
 Currently, the logger is able to detect:
  - A block broken by the player, along with the coordinates and block type